dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 The data used here is stored as CSV files in a public S3 bucket and the following steps will guide you through how to prepare your Snowflake account for that data and upload it.

-1. Create a new virtual warehouse, two new databases (one for raw data, the other for future dbt development), and two new schemas (one for `jaffle_shop` data, the other for stripe data).
-To do this, run the following SQL commands one by one.
-Type them into the Editor of your new Snowflake SQL worksheet to set up your environment.
+Create a new virtual warehouse, two new databases (one for raw data, the other for future dbt development), and two new schemas (one for `jaffle_shop` data, the other for stripe data).

+1. Run the following SQL commands one by one by typing them into the Editor of your new Snowflake SQL worksheet to set up your environment.

 2. Click **Run** in the upper right corner of the UI for each one: